suffixes in english

 Contents

-Finally, a suffix is a letter or group of letters added to the end of a root word.
+On the other hand, a suffix is a letter or group of letters added to the end of a root word.

-Why should you bother learning prefixes and suffixes?
+Why should you bother learning suffixes?

 For example, the suffix -ful means “full.”
-Therefore, the word joyful means full of joy, the word hopeful means full of hope, and so on.
+Therefore, the word joyful means full of joy, the word hopeful means full of hope and so on.

-However, it’s important to remember that not every word ending in a group of letters is using them as a suffix.
-For example, the words Batman and can use the letters “an” at the end, but “an” isn’t a suffix for these words.
-With some practice, you will start to learn the difference and become better at spotting which word endings are acting as suffixes.
+However, note that not every word ending in a group of letters is using them as a suffix.
+For example, the words Batman and can use the letters “an” at the end, but “an” is not a suffix for these words.

 Get Ahead in the Fluency Race with These 40 Suffixes in English